david-cattermole/mayaMatchMoveSolver/docs/source/solver_design.rst

 able to move the solved solution to different places on the mountain, if the parameter changes are too small then the solver will stop.

-At the beginning of an solver iteration, if the guessed parameters do not change by at least this value, the solver gives up trying to reduce the error any more.
+At the beginning of a solver iteration, if the guessed parameters do not change by at least this value, the solver gives up trying to reduce the error any more.

 .. _solver-design-solver-epsilon-three: